rsc1102/rsc1102/README.md

 ![Postgres](https://img.shields.io/badge/Postgres-%23316192.svg?style=flat&logo=postgresql&logoColor=white)

 ## 💼 Work Experience
+### Software Intern, NYU Langone Health
+###### New York, NY | June 2024 - Aug 2024
+- Collaborated with researchers to build a 3D MRI segmentation model for cancer detection.
+- Optimized a U-Net architecture to improve lesion classification performance on multi-parametric MRI scans.

 ### Software Engineer, Cognam Technologies
 ###### Delhi, India | June 2021 - June 2023
 - Led a team of 5, applying Agile methodologies (Scrum) to deliver projects on time consistently.
 - Mentored junior engineers, enhancing their development skills and boosting team productivity by 60%.
+- Optimized performance of an automated KYC system, reducing request execution time by 20%.
 - Collaborated with designers to translate mockups into functional websites using Django.
-- Optimized performance of an automated KYC system, reducing request execution time by 20%.
 - Developed system architectures and RESTful APIs for 3 projects, ensuring scalability and reliability.